-Brush Creek.
-His mill supplied the lumber to build railroads and many houses and barns.
-The first cargo of walnut lumber ever shipped around the Cape Horn to California was a product of Hamilton forests and Mr. Nesbitt's mill.
-In 1837, Henry Coleman built a hotel and general store east of the intersection of Territorial Road and what is now County Road 215.
+Decatur and Hamilton Townships were both formally organized as townships in 1837.
+In that same year, Henry Coleman built a hotel and general store east of the intersection of Territorial Road and what is now County Road 215.
 He also established a post office.
 This hotel, later known as Brown's Tavern was a main stop on the stage run to St. Joseph.
 The completion of the Michigan Central Railroad caused the demise of the stage lines.
-Henry Fritz bought the property in 1890 and built a new store.
-His store became the telephone and post office.
+Henry Fritz subsequently bought the property in 1890 and built a new store that also became the telephone and post office and the area was renamed Fritzburg.